ritikyk/title-effects/README.md

 #### Is This Project Completed?

-The project is yet in development and new key features such as marquee and others are yet to come along with a simple code snippet to integrate to your webpage.
+The project is yet in development and new key features such are yet to come along with a simple code snippet to integrate to your webpage.

 #### When is the next update expected?

 The next update is expected to come by the end of this month with various cool features, found no where else in the community.

 ## Demo